project-chip/connectedhomeip/examples/rvc-app/README.md

-**Note:** If the testing environment has not been commissioned with the RVC app, use chip-tool to switch on the commissioning window `chip-tool pairing open-commissioning-window`, and add the following flags ta the `--script-args` above.
+**Note:** If the testing environment has not been commissioned with the RVC app, use chip-tool to switch on the commissioning window `chip-tool pairing open-commissioning-window`, and add the following flags to the `--script-args` above.
 `--commissioning-method on-network --discriminator XXXX --passcode XXXX`.